Skip to content

 The AIS Elevate Learning Grants Program targets:

-The AIS Elevate Learning Grant Program will be run from 28 September 2022 through to 14 May 2023.
-The program will be held across three rounds.
+The AIS Elevate Learning Grant Program will be run from 14 February 2024 to 22 March 2024.
+The program will be held across one round.

 AIS Elevate Learning Grant Guidelines